 Even though your legs give you some momentum on the way up, your deltoids do all of the work during the negative repetition.
 In this way, the push press conditions you to training with heavier weight; thus, you will get stronger a lot faster on other pressing exercises.

 The push press is often implemented by trainees seeking to bust through plateaus on the overhead press.
-That said, it’s just as suitable as a your main, general purpose shoulder exercise.
+That said, it’s just as suitable as a main, general purpose shoulder exercise.

 4. Seated Dumbbell Shoulder Press